-Words have the power to change the world.
+When empowered with words, and their spelling and meaning, students are more fluent writers.
+Ideas flow more easily and their stories are more easily shared.
 In word study we will examine the amazing world of words, dissecting words to understand the phonetic patterns and word meanings.
-Spelling tests will reflect the patterns we have studied during the week.
+Friday word study quizzes will reflect the patterns we have studied during the week and allow the students to celebrate their growth.
 The students will be asked to think about how words are formed, using root words, affixes, and meaning to develop vocabulary and help us spell.
 The students will be held accountable to use the things we learn during our word study time in their own writing.

 Second grade math is exciting and challenging as we begin to understand numbers in new ways.
-We include daily math assignments that help to solidify these concepts:
+We include daily math experiences that help to solidify these concepts:

 - Problem Solving

 - Measurement (inches and centimeters, units of measure)